emj1020/RacialDotMap_DiversityIndex/README.md

 ### Quantifying Residential Segregation

+#### 70 - 25 Method
+The 70-25 model was derived from a [2020 report](https://cecr.ed.psu.edu/sites/default/files/Demography_Report_FINAL_7.24.20.pdf) published by Beyond Test Scores Project and Center for Education and Civil Rights \[6\], in which researchers define segregation in Massachusetts schools.

+        "According to the 70-25 model, a school is racially diverse when no single racial group accounts for more than 70 percent of the total population and at least 25 percent of students in the school are white."

+Using this model, the researchers were able to label Massachusetts schools into three main categories:

+          - Intensely Segregated non-white (e.g. more than 70% of population is non-white)
+          - Intensely Segregated white (e.g. more than 70% of population is white)
+          - 70-25 diverse (e.g. population satisfies the 70-25 model).

+I will use this methodology to categorize Boston's 25 main neighborhoods in my [descriptive analysis notebook](/Scripts/01_BOS_BG&nbhood_descriptive_analysis.ipynb) and a graphical representation in the [outputs & results section](#Output & Results).

+#### Shannon Diversity Index
 The Shannon Diversity Index, also known as the Shannon-Wiener Index, is a well-known metric in the biology word as it has been used to measure the diversity of species in a community \[3\].
 I will use this metric to measure the racial diversity of census block groups within the two major cities, Boston and New York.

 The diversity index, normally denoted as $H$, is defined as: $$H = - \sum_{} p_i \ln{p_i},$$ where $p_i$ is the proportion of the population with race $i$.
 The higher the diversity index, the more diverse a population is.
 A diversity of index of zero indicates a homogenous population with only one race group present and therefore a population with no diversity.